samuel169518/my-bot/README.md

 # my-bot
-in last line (client.run('')) in '' need put bot token. in line 31 (await message.channel.send('')) in '' put what you want bot spam 10 times
+in last line (client.run('')) in '' need put bot token. in line 31 (await message.channel.send('')) in '' put what you want bot spam 10 times. in cmd pip install discord.py

 enjoy❤❤❤